Canning Jam without pectin

 When you are making jam without commercial pectin, there are two ways to determine when your jam or jelly has reached the gelling point: the cold spoon test or the temperature test.

-When the jam starts to thicken put a dollop on the plate or scoop some up with the spoon.
-Allow the jam to cool.
-Because of the coldness of the plate or spoon, this happens quickly.
+- When the jam starts to thicken put a small amount on the plate or scoop some up with the spoon.
+The cold plate or spoon will cool the jam.
+Or you can even put it in the refrigerator to speed up the cooling down.
 Now you can see if it is thick and … jam-like.

 Temperature check